sirjonasxx/G-Presets/README.md

-# Wired Presets
+# Building Presets

-Wired Presets is a G-Earth extension that can export and import creations inside Habbo, with emphasis on Wired, but it works for anything.
+Building Presets is a G-Earth extension that can export and import creations inside Habbo, with emphasis on Wired, but it works for anything.
 Download it from the [G-ExtensionStore](https://github.com/sirjonasxx/G-ExtensionStore)!

 _video coming soon_